How do I know this program is right for my organization?

 Team members should be prepared to:

-- Spend ~1 hour per week, for 10-16 weeks (depending on the program and your team’s pace), doing self-study and pre-work
+- Spend approximately one hour per week, for 8 to 18 weeks (depending on the program and your team’s pace), doing self-study and pre-work

-- Come together as a team every other week for ~2 hours to discuss key issues
+- Come together as a team every other week for approximately two hours to discuss key issues

 - In addition, you will designate one of your team members as the Project Lead.
-Their time commitment will be an extra ~9 hours over the full 16 weeks
+Their time commitment will be approximately an extra 12 to 15 hours throughout the duration of the program.

 How do you select organizations to participate in the program?